Teacher in Ho Chi Minh City, 1

 Ho Chi Minh City was my last stop on a trip which had taken me to Malaysia for 4 days and the Philippines for ten.
-I was eager to reach my hotel, called Vissai Saigon, on the main road connecting the airport to the city center.
+I was eager to reach my hotel, called Vissai Saigon, on the road connecting the airport to the downtown.

 Upon disembarking and emerging in the terminal, I noticed some differences between my current surroundings and my previous ones.
 The Malaysian airport had been big and full of many shops and restaurants but rather ugly.
 The Philippine airports were uncomfortable at best, dysfunctional at worst.

 But Tân Sơn Nhất had an appealing style, perhaps because of the natural light in its large, open spaces.

 A young man who couldn’t have been more than 18 emerged from a taxi parked along the curb and asked me the name of my hotel.
 I told him.
 He said, “It’s only 5 minutes.”
 He took my bag and placed it in the trunk of his small car.
 “My name is Binh,” he said.

 The Hotel Vissai had a pool on the 4th floor, and at 11:30am, still tired from a lack of sleep, I went for a swim.
 I was the only one in the pool.
 When the water enveloped me, it was neither warm nor cool, but soothing.

 I sat on the edge of a poolside chair, picked up my mobile telephone, and confirmed it was connected to the hotel’s Wi-Fi network.
 I checked the weather report.
 The temperature of the air was 87°F, and the probability of rain was high.
 We were in the monsoon season.
 A typhoon threatened Haiphong on the northern coast.